JHU-PL-Lab/www-fpse/assignments/project.md

 * All web-based applications may have delayed response or may fail, and so all of the web libraries below are built on an OCaml coroutine library, primarily `Lwt`.
   - See the [coroutines lecture notes](../coroutines.html) for more information on using `Lwt`.
 * We recommend the simple [`Cohttp_lwt_unix`](https://github.com/mirage/ocaml-cohttp) for web client (API reading / crawling) applications.
-* We recommend [`Dream`](https://github.com/camlworks/dream) for web applications.
-(Note on Macs with homebrew you will need to  `brew install node`, `brew install openssl` and `brew install libev` along with the other install instructions. on Linux or WSL2 you will probably need to use `apt` to install similar libraries if you don't have them already.)
+* The community default is [`Dream`](https://github.com/camlworks/dream) for web applications.
 It supports full web applications.
 If you just want to make a simple RESTful server, `Cohttp` (below) is also a good choice.
+  * (Note on Macs with homebrew you will need to  `brew install node`, `brew install openssl` and `brew install libev` along with the other install instructions. on Linux or WSL2 you will probably need to use `apt` to install similar libraries if you don't have them already.)
-* [`Opium`](https://github.com/rgrinberg/opium) is a good alternative to `Dream` to consider as well.
-Both are built on `Lwt`.
+* [`Vif`](https://opam.ocaml.org/packages/vif/) is a new alternative to `Dream`.
+It is not built on `Lwt`, but instead `Miou`, which uses OCaml 5 effects for concurrency.
-* `Cohttp` also supports lightweight web server development, it is perfectly fine for a RESTful server protocol.
+* `Cohttp` also supports lightweight web server development; it is perfectly fine for a RESTful server protocol.
 See the [tutorial](https://github.com/mirage/ocaml-cohttp#basic-server-tutorial) in the `Cohttp` documentation.
-* For the client, it is possible to code your client in "OCaml" using [ReScript](https://rescript-lang.org) which is OCaml but with a  different looking syntax that compiles to JavaScript and which has bindings for React.
-Since ReScript is available we require that we use it instead of JavaScript for any front-end programming (you can petition the course staff for an exception to this rule).
+* For the client, you can use [ReScript](https://rescript-lang.org), which is similar to OCaml but with a different looking syntax that compiles to JavaScript and has bindings for React.
+Since ReScript is available, we require that we use it instead of JavaScript for any front-end programming (you can petition the course staff for an exception to this rule).
 You can invoke JavaScript libraries from ReScript, of course!

 #### Persistence

-* For simple persistence you can just read and write from a file with the `Stdio` Jane Street library.
-Make sure to use a structured file format such as json or sexp.
+* For simple persistence, you can just read and write from a file with the standard library.
+Make sure to use a structured file format such as json or s-expressions.
+For these, use [`Yojson`](https://github.com/ocaml-community/yojson), [`Jsont`](https://erratique.ch/software/jsont), or [`Sexplib`](https://github.com/janestreet/sexplib), and/or any associated ppx libraries.
 * If you are familiar with databases, the [sqlite3-ocaml](https://github.com/mmottl/sqlite3-ocaml) and [postgresql-ocaml](https://mmottl.github.io/postgresql-ocaml/) bindings should work for accessing SQLite or Postgres databases from within OCaml.

 #### Data Processing
 There are some good libraries here but they don't have many users and we have had **issues with people being able to install these libraries in the past**.
 If you wanted to base your project around one of these libraries **you will be required to** (1) get the library successfully installed on all your team members' computers; (2) get a basic demo app running using the library, both at the design proposal submission deadline below.
+* [Raven](https://github.com/raven-ml/raven) does everything you need for numerical computing, machine learning, and data science.
+It is still in its alpha release but is worked on very actively.
 * [Owl](https://ocaml.xyz/) is a very well-documented numerical processing library.
 * [ocaml-torch](https://github.com/janestreet/torch) PyTorch bindings for OCaml.
 (Note that the OCaml TensorFlow bindings are old and don't seem to work.)
 * [ocaml-bimage](https://github.com/zshipko/ocaml-bimage) is an image processing library.